ElephantsGroup/eg-user/docs/yii2-rbac.md

 # Powerful RBAC with Yii2-rbac

-Yii2-rbac is another extension for Yii2 which provides CRUD operations for RBAC and also is highly integrated with Yii2-user and allows to assign roles and permissions to users.
+Yii2-rbac is another extension for Yii2 which provides CRUD operations for RBAC and also is highly integrated with eg-user and allows to assign roles and permissions to users.

 ## Installation